 Under our standard overdraft practices:

-- There is a daily limit of $170 on the total fees we can charge you for overdrawing your account.
+- There will be a daily limit of $170 on the total fees we can charge you for overdrawing your account

 What if I want Frost to authorize and pay overdrafts on my everyday debit card transactions?